Sausage Pinwheels

 Reheating Sausage Pinwheels

-- Oven: Preheat your oven to 375°F and bake pinwheels for about 10 minutes until heated through.
+- Oven: Preheat your oven to 350°F and bake for about 10 minutes for a crispy texture.

-- Microwave: Heat on a microwave-safe plate for 30-60 seconds, but be cautious as this may make them soggy.
+- Microwave: Heat each pinwheel for about 30 seconds, but this may make them soft.

-- Stovetop: Warm in a skillet over medium heat for a few minutes, turning frequently until heated throughout.
+- Stovetop: Heat in a skillet over medium heat for a few minutes until warmed through.

 Frequently Asked Questions